-Here’s a very short introductory video on how to use Semrush Traffic Analytics tool.
+Here’s a very short introductory video on how to use the Semrush Traffic Analytics tool.

 If you search for blogs for guest posts, use the Semrush Traffic Analytics tool before writing articles.
-Because sometimes you won’t be given the most accurate data of a site in a media kit by site owners.
+Because sometimes, you won’t be given the most accurate site data in a media kit by site owners.